 Student Technology Advisory Committee

-The Student Technology and Campus Services Advisory Committee is a Technology @ Wheaton governance advisory committee chaired by a representative from Student Government who is invested solutions for technology, the bookstore, dining, housing, and post office services on campus.
-It provides ideas and feedback and makes recommendations to the Chief Information and Campus Services Officer (CICSO).
+The Student Technology and Auxiliary Services Advisory Committee is a Technology@Wheaton governance advisory committee chaired by a representative from Student Government who is invested solutions for technology, the campus store, dining, housing, and post office services on campus.
+It provides ideas and feedback and makes recommendations to the Chief Information Officer (CIO).

-- SG Executive Vice President of Finance and Technology (Co‐chair)
+- SG Executive Vice President of Technology and Campus Services (Co‐chair)

 - SG Executive Vice President of College Life

 - One additional member from current Student Government